Locations:

 Getting sick is an important part of growing up.
 But that doesn’t make preventing illness less important.
 Dr. Esper says the best way to build your child’s immunity is to:

-• Vaccinate them.
-Vaccines are a safe and effective way to train your child’s immune system to recognize and defend against dangerous illnesses.
+• Vaccination.
+Many healthcare providers recommend vaccines as a way to help the immune system recognize and defend against certain illnesses.

 • Teach them proper hygiene.
 From hand washing and cough etiquette to nail care and proper brushing technique, good hygiene can help your kiddo limit unnecessary exposure to germs.